-Defining your requirements is the first and most important step of drafting a sound security strategy.
-How you implement it – what cameras you choose, what software, what procedures – can always be fixed, but mistakes done in the requirements stage are with you forever.
+Defining your requirements is the first and most important step in drafting a sound security strategy.
+How you implement it – what cameras you choose, what software, what procedures – can always be fixed, but mistakes are done in the requirements stage is with you forever.

 When it comes to CCTV cameras, the Home Office recommends a two-step process for drafting requirements.

 For example, if you work with sensitive customer data, you may be concerned about laptops or hard drives being stolen from your office.
 Or, if your office is located in a high criminality area, you may be concerned about your staff being physically assaulted in the office or in the parking lot.

 The criteria for what constitutes successfully addressing each security issue depends on many factors.
 For example, if your concern is for the safety of your staff, there is no question that successfully addressing this concern means deterring assault.